Yevsektsiya

-A Yevsektsiya (Note: Also romanized Evsektsiya.) (евсекция, a syllabic abbreviation for "Jewish Section" (Еврейская секция). /ru/; יעווסעקציע) was the ethnically Jewish section of the Communist Party of the Soviet Union and its main institutions; it is also sometimes described as the Yiddish-language branch of the CPSU.
-The section was established in fall of 1918 with consent of Vladimir Lenin to carry Party ideology and Marxist-Leninist atheism to the Soviet Jewish masses.
-The Yevsektsiya published a Yiddish periodical, der Emes.
-According to Walter Kolarz, the Yevsektsiya inside the League of Militant Godless, "had a total of 40,000 Jewish members in 1929, the year when the anti-religious campaign was at its peak.
-These 'Jewish sections' were much despised by the bulk of Russia's Jewry.
-Their members were regarded with as much contempt as the Jewish renegades who turned persecutors of the own brethren in the Middle Ages."
+A Yevsektsiya (Note: Also romanized Evsektsiya.) (евсекция, a syllabic abbreviation for "Jewish Section" (Еврейская секция). /ru/; יעווסעקציע) was the ethnically Jewish section of the Communist Party of the Soviet Union (CPSU) and its main institutions; it is also sometimes described as the Yiddish-language branch of the CPSU.
+The section was established in fall of 1918 with the consent of Vladimir Lenin to carry Party ideology and Marxist-Leninist atheism to the Soviet Jewish masses.
+The Yevsektsiya published a Yiddish periodical, Der Emes.

 Mission

-The Yevsektsiya sought to draw Jewish workers into the revolutionary organisations; chairman Semyon Dimanstein, at the first conference in October 1918, pointed out that, "when the October revolution came, the Jewish workers had remained totally passive ... and a large part of them were even against the revolution.
+The Yevsektsiya sought to draw Jewish workers into the revolutionary organisations; chairman Semyon Dimanstein, at the first conference in October 1918, pointed out that "when the October revolution came, the Jewish workers had remained totally passive ... and a large part of them were even against the revolution.
 The revolution did not reach the Jewish street.
-Everything remained as before".
+Everything remained as before."
+Some members envisioned a broader role for the Yevsektsiya that included developing Soviet Yiddish culture and creating political institutions to serve the Yiddish-speaking population.

 History

 The Yevsektsiya remained fairly isolated from both the Jewish intelligentsia and working class.
+The organization had up to 1,500 activists in about 70 units.
 The sections were staffed mostly by Jewish ex-members of the Bund, which eventually joined the Soviet Communist Party as the Kombund in 1921, and the United Jewish Socialist Workers Party.

+Yevsektsiya activists differed over the future of Jewish culture.
+Some argued that Jewish culture would eventually disappear through assimilation and should not be artificially maintained; others supported providing secular Jewish culture while there remained demand for it, while a third group advocated the active development of a secular Soviet Yiddish culture.

+During the first period of Soviet rule in Kyiv, from February to August 1919, administration of the city's Jewish community was transferred to the Yevsektsiya.
+The Yevsektsiya legally abolished traditional Jewish community organizations known as kehillas.

 Former elements of the Bund and Faraynigte were historically hostile to Zionism.
 As they later joined Yevsektsiya, they deemed Russian Zionist organisations to be counter-revolutionary, and critiqued them.
 Delegates to a Zionist congress in March 1919 complained about administrative harassment of their activities - not from government agencies, but from Jewish communists.
 At the Yevsektsiya's second conference in July 1919, it demanded that the Zionist organizations be dissolved.
-After an appeal from the Zionists, the All-Russian Central Executive Committee issued a decree in that the Zionist organisation was not counter-revolutionary and its activities should not be disrupted.
+After an appeal from the Zionists, the All-Russian Central Executive Committee issued a decree stating that the Zionist organisation was not counter-revolutionary and its activities should not be disrupted.
 The campaign continued, however.
 In 1920, the first All-Russian Zionist Congress was disrupted by members of the Cheka and a female representative of the Yevsektsiya.
 At its third conference in July 1921, the Yevsektsiya demanded the "total liquidation" of Zionism.